Frequently Asked Questions

 • How long will it take me to complete the degree?

-The Graduate School requires that all work be completed within 6 years of the time of admission to a graduate program.
-Most MAIA students complete their studies with 2 years.
-MAIA also offers a fast track option which allows completion of the program in one year.
+The University of Miami (UM) Graduate School requires that all work be completed within 6 years of the time of admission to a graudate program.

 • Can I transfer credits from another university?

-A maximum of 6 credits of graduate study may be transferred into the MAIA program, with approval of the MAIA director and the Graduate School.
+A maximum of 6 credits of graduate study may be transferred into the MAIA program, with approval from its director and the Graduate School.
 Transferred courses must have a grade of B or higher.
+Credits from courses taken six years or more before the time of admissions are not transferrable.

 • What is considered full-time study?